christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     Nevertheless, be careful: if, before installing `conda`, you had installed via `pip` packages such as Jupyter or iPython packages that setup an executable script (beginning with `#!/usr/bin/python`) in `/usr/local/bin/`, the executables will run under previous packages (before installing `conda`).
 To have them run the packages of the new root `conda` environment, override them with `conda install jupyter`.

-    `conda` also offers the possibility to create new virtual environments.
+    `conda` also offers the possibility to create new virtual environments as we'll see two sections later.

-From this point, you might have a system in an inconsistent state,

 ### Paths